-Jeannie Ludlow, PhD, ACP Vice-President, is an Associate Professor of English and Coordinator of Women's Studies at Eastern Illinois University, where she researches the power of language in abortion discourse.
+Jeannie Ludlow, PhD, ACP Vice-President/Treasurer, is an Associate Professor of English and Coordinator of Women's Studies at Eastern Illinois University, where she researches the power of language in abortion discourse.
 In addition to being on the Board of the Abortion Conversation Project, she is a member of the Abortion Care Network, and a former member of the National Foundation Board of NARAL.
 From 1996-2008, she worked at the Center for Choice, an independently-owned abortion clinic in Ohio.
 Her publications include "Sometimes it's a Child and a Choice: Toward an Embodied Abortion Praxis" in Feminist Formations and "Love and Goodness: Toward a New Abortion Politics" in Feminist Studies.

 Ruth Arick founded Choice Pursuits, a vehicle to help clinics improve care, expand services, and help reduce stigma.
 She spent 15 years managing abortion and family planning clinics and, since 1990, has been a specialty consultant to abortion providers, pro-choice organizations and companies that offer products and services to these healthcare professionals.
 Ruth's work within abortion facilities includes: staff and manager training; evaluating and developing new services; troubleshooting; helping to open new clinics; policy and protocol revision; and long-term consulting relationships.
 As a consultant, she has visited and worked with over 300 abortion facilities in the US, Puerto Rico, Canada and Great Britain.
 She says: "I'm a board member of the Abortion Conversation Project because it works to reduce the stigma that surrounds abortion, for the women who seek abortion services and the staff who provide that care.
 ACP is the perfect vehicle to normalize abortion for women who seek abortion care, those who love and support them, and the committed staff members who provide support.
 I can't imagine a better professional life."
 Ruth is a recipient of the 2010 David Gunn Lifetime Achievement Award.